-A new report by the government’s Health and Safety Executive, shows that there are 1.4 million working people suffering from work-related ill health in the UK.
+A report by the UK government’s Health and Safety Executive, shows that there are 1.4 million working people suffering from work-related ill health in the UK.
 The new health and safety figures also showed that there were 541,000 workers suffering from a new case of work-related ill health.

 During this period, there are 30.7 million working days lost due to work-related ill health and workplace injury and £15 billion was the estimated cost of injuries and ill health from current working conditions when looking at Health and Safety.